loiclefevre/autonomous-database-for-developers/dbconsumergroups/README.md

 You can modify the MEDIUM service concurrency limit (this also changes the degree of parallelism).
 See Change MEDIUM Service Concurrency Limit for more information.

 - LOW: A lowest priority application connection service for reporting or batch processing operations.
 This connection service does not run with parallelism.

-**Note**:After connecting to the database using one service, do not attempt to manually switch that connection to a different service by simply changing the consumer group of the connection.
-When you connect using a service, Autonomous Database performs more actions to configure the connection than just setting its consumer group.

 ![Demo run](./doc/img/demo_run.png)